N063--Replace Nurse Call System

 Buyer not available

-The Department of Veterans Affairs is soliciting proposals for the replacement of the overhead paging system at the Salem Veterans Affairs Medical Center.
-This design-build project requires contractors to provide all necessary labor, materials, and services to install a modern paging system across multiple buildings on the campus, with a budget estimated between $500,000 and $1,000,000.
-The procurement is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) and emphasizes compliance with safety standards, quality assurance, and federal regulations throughout the construction process.
+The Department of Veterans Affairs is soliciting proposals for the replacement of the overhead paging system at the Salem Veterans Affairs Medical Center under project number 658-24-108.
+This design-build project requires contractors to provide all necessary labor, materials, and services to install a modern paging system across multiple buildings, with a budget estimated between $500,000 and $1,000,000.
+The procurement is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) and emphasizes compliance with safety and regulatory standards, including adherence to the Davis-Bacon Act for wage determinations.
 Interested bidders must submit their proposals electronically by April 9, 2025, and can direct inquiries to Contract Specialist Bryant L Guerrant at bryant.guerrant@va.gov.

 N045--Replace Fire and Smoke Dampers